Learn

 The traditional 60/40 portfolio, which allocates 60% to stocks and 40% to bonds, has been a staple recommendation for balanced investing for decades.
 However, this strategy has suffered in recent years as high inflation and high interest rates have hurt the prices of both stocks and bonds.6

 The 1/3, 1/3, 1/3 strategy offers a broader diversification by including cash and cash equivalents and non-traditional assets like real estate and commodities in the mix.
-This diversification preserves the purchasing power of your investments and helps ensure at least one segment of your portfolio performs well regardless of the economic climate.
+This diversification has the potential to preserve the purchasing power of your investments and helps ensure at least one segment of your portfolio performs well regardless of the economic climate.

 It’s particularly advantageous during inflationary periods, as real estate and commodities tend to perform well when inflation rises.
 In addition, when inflation is high, the Federal Reserve raises interest rates, allowing you to earn better returns on cash and cash equivalents.
 But the stock market may not perform as well under these conditions, since higher interest rates tend to have a cooling effect on the economy.